freiwilligenarbeit-afrika-natucate-lp

 Wildlife volunteer in Africa

-Join fascinating wildlife projects, immerse yourself into the African wilderness as a volunteer and actively contribute to nature and species conservation.
+Join fascinating wildlife projects, immerse yourself into the African wilderness as a volunteer and actively contribute to nature and species conservation!

 Volunteer trips to Africa: You always wanted to discover the Southern countries of the African continent, like Botswana, Namibia or South Africa, and experience incredible vast landscapes and wild animals from up close – and, at the same time, do something good, contribute to conserving this breathtaking habitat and gain an amazing insight into wildlife conservation?

-If you decide to commit yourself to wildlife conservation in Africa as a Natucate volunteer – as part of your sabbatical, gap year abroad or simply a meaningful time out in the wild – you will experience all of that.
 While you dedicate yourself to essential tasks concerning wildlife research and protection as part of one our volunteer programmes, you may also experience Africa’s spectacular animal life.
 This means you get the chance to witness unique encounters with the impressive Big Five – lion, elephant, buffalo, rhino and leopard – as well as other fascinating wildlife.

 Keyvisual